 Gluten Intolerance vs. Celiac vs. Wheat Allergy

-People who have a non celiac gluten sensitivity (they’re gluten intolerant) or are wheat intolerant can experience similar symptoms to people who have celiac disease including abdominal pain, bloating, diarrhea, constipation, “foggy brain”, headaches, or rash when they eat offending foods.
-Celiac disease can also cause more severe symptoms including anemia, osteoporosis, mouth ulcers, nervous system injury, acid reflux, and reduced functioning of the spleen (hyposplenism).
-(17, 18)
+People who have a non-celiac gluten sensitivity (they’re gluten intolerant) or are wheat intolerant can experience similar symptoms to people who have celiac disease, including abdominal pain, bloating, diarrhea, constipation, “foggy brain”, headaches or rash, when they eat offending foods.
+Celiac disease can also cause more severe symptoms, including:

 Individuals with celiac disease must avoid gluten, found in wheat, rye, barley and sometimes oats.
-A gluten intolerant person should avoid the same foods, but their potential non celiac gluten sensitivity symptoms are less severe than someone who has celiac disease.
+A gluten-intolerant person should avoid the same foods, but the potential non-celiac gluten sensitivity symptoms are less severe than someone who has celiac disease.

 Gluten Intolerance vs. IBS vs. Lactose Intolerance

-Gluten intolerance, lactose intolerance IBS can all cause similar symptoms like stomach cramps, gas and bloating.
+Gluten intolerance, lactose intolerance and IBS can all cause similar symptoms like stomach cramps, gas and bloating.

 Foods to Avoid

 What foods are high in gluten?
 Whole grains definitely top the list.

 For decades, there has been a growing emphasis on whole grains in the American diet.
 We’ve always been told that they are full of fiber, nutrients and should be consumed multiple times every day.